BBVA/apicheck/docs/source/home/internals.rst

 Definition hierarchy
 ++++++++++++++++++++

-If several definition for the same element are found, the last read will remain.
-The default precedence order when reading is the following:
+If several definitions for the same element are found, the last one read will remain in effect.
+The default precedence order when reading is:

     - Open Api 3 File
-    - Rules files (readed in search order)
+    - Rules files (read in search order)
     - Global tag inside rule
     - Request definition inside endpoint
     - Request definition inside method